 Now, let’s talk about ads for paid and free mobile apps, how to create an app monetization strategy for your own app, and how you can earn as much as possible without sacrificing the user experience.

 What are in-app ads?

-They’re advertisements that are displayed within a mobile application.
-They’re one of the most popular app monetization strategies for both paid and free apps.
-They’re an especially attractive free app monetization strategy for applications that don’t offer in app purchases.
+They’re advertisements that are displayed within a mobile application, and one of the most popular app monetization strategies for both paid and free apps.

 Advertisers only pay for clicks made for their ad campaigns, which means in-app advertising are a great win-win situation for both app developers and advertisers.